Murdo MacLeod

-Murdo Davidson MacLeod (born 24 September 1958 in Glasgow) is a Scottish former professional football player and manager.
-MacLeod, who played as a midfielder, made 20 appearances for Scotland and played in the 1990 World Cup Finals.
-He had a successful club career, mainly with Dumbarton, Celtic, Borussia Dortmund and Hibernian.
-He then became a manager during the mid-1990s, serving both Dumbarton and Partick Thistle.
+After a successful playing career with Dumbarton, Celtic, Borussia Dortmund and Hibernian, he became a manager during the mid-1990s, serving both Dumbarton and Partick Thistle.
 MacLeod then returned to Celtic as assistant manager, enjoying a successful season in tandem with Wim Jansen.
 Since leaving Celtic as a result of Jansen's departure from Celtic Park in 1998, MacLeod has worked as a football pundit for newspapers, radio and television.